usamahisam/pal-support/README.md

-# Palestine Banner widget for website. 🇵🇸
+# Palestine Widget Banner for website. 🇵🇸

 Show your support for Palestine by putting up a banner in support of Palestine.